‘Barbie’ delivers a feminist message dressed up in all the right accessories - KESQ

 The juxtaposition of those more thoughtful elements with the sheer giddiness elsewhere – alternating between the serious and the silly, between art and commerce – doesn’t always quite mesh or feel as fresh as it might.

-Then again, the “Toy Story” spin on Barbie and Ken set a high bar in terms of satirizing the popular doll, and give Gerwig (an Oscar nominee for her debut film, “Lady Bird”) credit for taking something that could easily have been two-dimensional and endeavoring to make it mean something, beyond the musical numbers and social media posts musing about how Gosling got those abs.
+Then again, the “Toy Story” spin on Barbie and Ken set a high bar in terms of satirizing the popular doll, and give Gerwig (an Oscar nominee for her acclaimed film “Lady Bird”) credit for taking something that could easily have been two-dimensional and endeavoring to make it mean something, beyond the musical numbers and social media posts musing about how Gosling got those abs.

 The overall casting is also impressive, though relatively few of the Barbies and Kens have a whole lot to do, with Simu Liu (of Marvel’s “Shang-Chi”) one of the more notable exceptions as Ken’s sort-of rival.